 **DoD Appropriations contains funding to curb military sexual assault, combat the opioid epidemic, and care for the family members of fallen troops**

 (Washington, DC) - Today Congresswoman Annie Kuster (NH-02) voted in favor of Department of Defense Appropriations legislation, which included provisions advocated for by Kuster to address military sexual assault and the over prescribing of opioids, and to better support the families of fallen servicemembers.

-**You can watch Kuster’s full remarks on the House floor HERE**
+**You can watch Kuster speak on the House floor in support of her amendment HERE**

-(Washington, DC) – Congresswoman Annie Kuster (NH-02) released the following statement on President Trump’s State of the Union Address:
+(Washington, DC) – Today, Congresswoman Annie Kuster (NH-02) released the following statement on the failure of the partisan Republican immigration bill known as Goodlatte II: